 The Wintertime Air Toxics from Wood Smoke in Sacramento study (Wood Smoke Study) was designed to measure hazardous air pollutants (HAPs), wood smoke, and particulate matter (PM) in environmental justice (EJ)2 communities and non-EJ communities from the beginning of December 2016 to end of January 2017 (District, 2018).
 The study hypothesis was that there are measurable differences in the pollution levels due to wintertime wood burning smoke in EJ versus non-EJ communities in the Sacramento region.
 The three EJ communities were in the Arden, South Natomas and South Sacramento neighborhoods and three non-EJ communities in the Del Paso Manor, T Street, and Tahoe Park-Colonial Heights neighborhoods.
-Each EJ communities are included in the communities identified as part of this final AB 617 assessment.
+Each EJ community was paired with a non-EJ community for comparison.
+Significant portions of these communities are included in the communities identified as part of this final AB 617 assessment.